Invisible Sun (role-playing game)

-Invisible Sun is a surrealistic fantasy tabletop role-playing game written by Monte Cook, published in 2018.
+Invisible Sun is a surrealistic modern fantasy tabletop role-playing game written by Monte Cook, published in 2018.

 Game

 Setting

 The characters the players take on in the game are various types of magic-users, collectively called Vislae.
 The setting is called the Actuality, consisting of a series of differing worlds arranged in a pattern called The Path of Suns.
 Our world is seen as a pale and illusory reflection of these worlds.
 The center and starting point of the setting is Satyrine, a large city devastated by war.
 "The setting is surreal, bringing to mind post World War I decadent Berlin, Neil Gaiman's Sandman comics and the films of Guillermo del Toro", leaving our world behind.
 Characters slipping back into "Shadow", the game's name for our world, is used as an in-universe explanation for player absences.
 Another major theme is secrets which the characters can pursue.
 The game material itself also contains mysteries for the players to figure out.